jcmdsbr/poc-aspnetcore-angular-signalr-notifications/README.md

 # The SignalR Notifications :sunglasses:
- * Sample from SignalR notificatiosn using .Net Core and Angular 2+
+ - Proof of Concept from SignalR notificatiosn using .Net Core and Angular 2+

 ## Give a Star! :star:
 If you liked the project, please give a star ;)